zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/arithmetic-expressions.md

 # Arithmetic Expressions

 ## Definition
 An arithmetic expression is an expression that results in a numeric value.
-Try these examples to see how easy is to resolve an arithmetic expression.
+Try these examples to see how easy it is to resolve an arithmetic expression.

 Eval SQL.NET is a complete C# runtime compiler which honor operator precedence and parenthesis.